 I’ve seen it before.
 Many years ago, an old neighbour of mine did the same thing.
-Like you, you’d never have guessed she was unhappy.
+Like my friend, you’d never have guessed she was unhappy.
 Never have known the invisible weight she carried everywhere she went.
 A collection of big and little experiences sitting on her shoulders.
 One small thing, you can carry that, you’re strong.
 Something slightly larger, heavier and more awkward, it’s a struggle, but you can take it, you can still smile through it, see the beauty in life.
 A few more here and there, though, and all it will take is the smallest thing for you to have had enough.
 The final straw.
 The one that broke the camel’s back.
-The rope that broke her neck.

 One of the saddest parts of Chester’s life story is that his painful experiences started so young.
 According to his Wiki page, he suffered sexual abuse from an older male friend.
 He was only 7-years-old when it started, and due to a fear of being labelled as gay or a liar, he never asked for help.
 The abuse continued for 13 years.

 During this time, his parents divorced and he was also bullied at school.
 I guess it comes as no surprise that he dabbled in alcohol and substance abuse as a result of such trauma.
 But despite all of this, Chester was a peaceful character by nature.
 He was passionate about all things creative, and writing poetry and songs was his escapism.
 He believed that everyone should be free to express themselves and their opinions in a peaceful way.
 No one is going to agree on everything, but everyone has a right to what they feel inside.
 Because no one can tell you how to feel, right?